apache/apex-core/docs/application_development.md

 write a custom operator.
 We refer those interested in creating their own operators to the [Operator Development Guide](operator_development.md).

 Running A Test Application
 =======================================

-This chapter will help you with a quick start on running an application.
-If you are starting with the platform for the first time, it would be informative to open an existing application and see it run.
+If you are starting with the Apex platform for the first time, it can be informative to launch an existing application and see it run.
-Do the following steps to run the PI demo, which computes the value of PI  in a simple
+One of the simplest examples provided in [Apex Malhar](apex_malhar.md) is a Pi demo application, which computes the value of PI using random numbers.
+After [setting up development environment](apex_development_setup.md) Pi demo can be launched as follows:

-manner:
+1. Open up Apex Malhar files in your IDE (for example Eclipse, IntelliJ, NetBeans, etc)

-1. Open up platform files in your IDE (for example NetBeans, or Eclipse)
+2. Navigate to `demos/pi/src/test/java/com/datatorrent/demos/ApplicationTest.java`
-2. Open Demos project
+3. Run the test for ApplicationTest.java
-3. Open Test Packages and run ApplicationTest.java in pi package
+4. View the output in system console

-4. See the results in your system console
+Congratulations, you just ran your first real-time streaming demo :)

-Congratulations, you just ran your first real-time streaming demo :) This demo is very simple and has four operators.
+This demo is very simple and has four operators.
 The first operator emits random integers between 0 to 30, 000.
 The second operator receives these coefficients and emits a hashmap with x and y values each time it receives two values.
 The third operator takes these values and computes